 When ChatGPT or Perplexity gives a user a sportsbook recommendation inside a chatbox, the friction stack collapses.
 No store.
 No cashier.
 No disclosure surface controlled by the operator or regulator.
 Just an answer.

 For most consumer categories, friction removal is the value proposition.
 For gambling, the ethical analysis is different — and the framework has not been built.
-The full discovery frame is in the flagship piece.
+The full discovery frame is in ChatGPT Is Becoming the Front Page of Sports Betting.

 Why frictionless is different